AdamPaternostro/Azure-Tomcat-WAR-Deploy/README.md

 2. Open your folder

-3. Create deploy.sh in the src folder
+3. Create deploy-local.sh in the src folder

 4. Place the following inside the script
 ```